HyagoOliveira/InputSystem/README.md

 ### Truncate Stick Processor

 This processor truncates an input axis using an absolute value.
+If analog stick is above the given value, the analog value will be set to this value.
+Zero otherwise.

+### Improved Stick Deadzone Processor

+Applies a better Dead Zone to a stick input by clamping each axis individually and truncating the values to two decimal places.
+Always use this for 3D moving games.

 ### InputActionPopup Property